hackclub/hackclub/workshops/splatter_paint/README.md

 Run your repl again.

 Almost there.
 The CSS you just wrote set the canvas width and height to 100% of the parent element.
-In our case, this is the `<body>`, which is as big as the `<html>`.
+In your `index.html` file, `<body>` is parent element of the canvas because you created the canvas in between the `<body>` tags. `<body>` is currently as big as its own parent element, `<html>`, which doesn’t quite fill the whole screen.
 With this in mind, add the following to your CSS file.

 ```css
 html, body {